What is Moves Management?

 Moves management is defined as the process by which a prospective donor moves through that journey, and the moves/tasks an organization takes to bring in donors, establish relationships, and retain donors.

-Moves management is most often associated with identifying and nurturing major donors.
+It is most often associated with identifying and nurturing major donors.
 The principles, though, are applicable to all groups of donors.

 The moves your nonprofit makes must be carefully thought out and strategic.
 The better your moves management is, the more engaged your donors will be, the higher your donor retention rates will be, and the more effective your fundraising will be.

 When we talk granularly about moves management, we are referring to the process of segmenting your audience (easily done with a nonprofit CRM), deciding what activities will move each segment forward, and measuring those results to refine them and enhance their effectiveness.
+Moves management is, at its core, donor lifecycle management.

-Stages of Moves Management
+The Moves Management Cycle

 There’s been a lot written about the donor journey and donor journey maps, and understanding the steps a person takes to do anything – join a club, buy a car, or donate to your nonprofit – can give smart marketers the chance to figure out how to engage them at each stage.